slack/ignite18/lab/04-get-started-with-helm.md

 ## Use a chart

+A chart is a structured collection of yaml files that contain the same information that a manifest might, but are easier to understand, can be templated to remove large amounts of duplicated information, enable dynamic configuration, and can be versioned to provide the Helm user with a wide array of sophisticated deployment control.

 Anyone can create a chart, but to get started, let's use a chart that has been authored by the Helm community.

 Let's install WordPress, a popular, open source blog.
 Let's update the list of available charts and look for WordPress: